Henry's World: Season 2 (2003–04)

+Snow Day: Henry puts off his science project and then wishes for a snow day.
+Henry's Christmas Gifts: Henry wants to find a way to get all the Christmas gifts on his list.

 Release

 Henry's World was also seen on ABC Kids in Australia (21 October 2002 – 31 October 2011) and Animania HD in the USA.
 The first season of the show is available on a two-disc DVD set from Echo Bridge Entertainment.